Library Services for Visitors

 - To ensure the security of library patrons, at certain times we ask visitors to show ID or sign in at the library entrance.

-- Reference librarians are happy to help the public, though our first priority is the Colorado College community.
+- Research librarians are happy to help the public, though our first priority is the Colorado College community.

 - The public is welcome to use all collections, including Government Documents and Special Collections.
 You may wish to call or email those departments in advance to expedite your research.